Finding the Optimal Dynamic Treatment Regime Using Smooth Fisher Consistent Surrogate Loss: Fisher consistency

-While we do not have an intuitive explanation for the apparent failure of such a wide class of concave functions, we attempt at making one heuristic reasoning.
+While we do not have an intuitive explanation for the apparent failure of concave functions, we attempt at making one heuristic reasoning.
 Even in the one stage case of binary classification, it was observed that Fisher consistency requires the surrogates to mimic the shape of the zero-one loss to some extent.
 It appears to us that for Fisher consistency in two stage DTR, the function $\psi$ has to mimic the shape of the bivariate zero-one loss function (see Figure~\ref{Fig: biv 0-1}) more closely than that was necessary in binary classification (see Figure~\ref{Figure: 1d functions}).
-In other words, the non-concavity of the zero-one loss function at the origin pushes the concave losses to failure, thereby necessitating search for $\psi$ among non-concave losses.
+In other words, the non-concavity of the zero-one loss function at the origin pushes the concave losses to failure, thereby necessitating search for $\psi$ among non-concave losses, which we will study in Section \ref{sec: fisher consistent surrogate}.